 Bond markets are, by their decentralized nature, less liquid than equity markets, and recent regulatory changes have certainly complicated the process of buying and selling fixed-income securities.

 Many of the regulatory changes are fairly recent, and they happened for good reason: It would be hard to overstate how bleak the financial markets landscape looked at the end of 2008, and policymakers in the United States and around the world, through a series of unprecedented actions, brought about much-needed stability to the global financial system, particularly through various quantitative easing (QE) programs.
 However, the introduction of QE was matched by increased scrutiny of financial institutions in an attempt to prevent history from repeating itself.

-In the wake of 2008, banks globally embarked on a mission to deleverage, reduce their exposure to risk-taking activities, and boost their capital position.
-The years following the financial crisis represented a simultaneous mass derisking and dramatic increase in regulations.
-The result for the majority of financial institutions meant moving out of capital-intensive operations and reducing involvement in market-making activities, a development that has contributed to the deterioration of liquidity in the financial markets.
+In the wake of the 2008 financial crisis, banks globally embarked on a mission to deleverage, reduce their exposure to risk-taking activities, and boost their capital position.
+The years following represented a simultaneous mass derisking and dramatic increase in regulations.
+The result for the majority of financial institutions meant moving out of capital-intensive operations and reducing involvement in market-making activities, a development that's contributed to the deterioration of liquidity in the financial markets.

 As active investors, we have the ability to manage our portfolios to this reality, and have been for years.
-For example, we don't typically buy bonds that are part of a small issuance, and more recently we have been focusing on corporate issues of $500 million or greater.
+For example, we don't typically buy bonds that are part of a small issuance, and more recently, we've been focusing on corporate issues of $500 million or greater.
 And we also limit the size of any single corporate issuer in the portfolio—our cap, at the time of purchase, is 1.5% of fund assets.
-On a more qualitative level, one of the first questions we ask ourselves before adding any security to the portfolio is, how do we exit this position?
-If the liquidity risk is too large for us to confidently manage, we will not hold the position.
+On a more qualitative level, one of the first questions we ask ourselves before adding any security to the portfolio is how do we exit this position?
+If the liquidity risk is too large for us to confidently manage, we won't hold the position.